UAAP Season 82: Volleyball

 The UAAP Season 82 volleyball tournaments started on September 4, 2019 with the high school tournaments and will start on March 3, 2020 for the collegiate tournaments.
 The games were played at the Filoil Flying V Centre, SM Mall of Asia Arena, Smart Araneta Coliseum, PhilSports Arena (ULTRA), Paco Arene and the Blue Eagle Gym.
 The volleyball tournament commissioner is Noreen Go.

 The UAAP is implementing the use of the video challenge for Season 82 collegiate division volleyball tournaments as an effort to enhance the level of play and follow the international standards of the sport.
-UAAP president Em Fernandez of season host Ateneo de Manila University announced on February 11, 2020 in its very first-ever press conference for volleyball the new innovation that is expected to make the competition even more exciting.
+UAAP president Em Fernandez of season host Ateneo de Manila University announced on February 11, 2020 in its first press conference for volleyball the new innovation that is expected to make the competition even more exciting.

 The new system allowed coaches to challenge a call or non-call thru a video review.
 The system was utilized starting right from the opening games of the men's and women's divisions.

 However both the senior men's and women's tournament was cancelled due to the COVID-19 pandemic.